COVID-19 (Coronavirus) Pandemic

 - Practice social distancing

 - Wear a face mask that covers your mouth and nose

 - Stay home if you aren't feeling well

 - Clean and disinfect frequently touched surfaces, daily

 How is UnityPoint Health handling the pandemic?

 The number of suspected and confirmed cases of COVID-19 is constantly changing, but we are ready to respond to changes to provide the right care at the right time.
-We have initiated a core group of cross-functional experts and physicians from across our organization, and we are actively following guidance provided by the CDC and state departments of public health.
 Our leadership remains in regular contact with local, state and national public health officials as we work together to prioritize the care and safety of our patients, their families, guests and team members.

-Can vendors still make routine deliveries of supplies to UnityPoint Health facilities?
+Can vendors still make deliveries of supplies to UnityPoint Health facilities?